Nursing Studies (3rd year entry)

 All UK and EU applicants for undergraduate study, not applying through an agent or partner, should apply through UCAS (Universities and Colleges Admissions Service)

-The on-time application deadline for 2022/23 entry is 25 January 2023, 18:00 (UK time).
+The on-time application deadline for 2025/26 entry is 29 January 2025, 18:00 (UK time).
 For some courses it may still be possible to apply beyond this period, subject to suitable vacancies remaining.
-The final deadline for late applications via UCAS is 30 June 2022, 18:00 (UK time).
+The final deadline for late applications via UCAS is 30 June 2025.
 Beyond this deadline, you may be able to apply via ‘UCAS Clearing’ if the course you are interested in has remaining places.

-Please refer to our Undergraduate Application Guide to find more information on when and how to apply to study at UWS.
+Please refer to our Undergraduate Application Guide for domestic & EU/EEA to find more information on when and how to apply to study at UWS.

 Students from non-EU/non-EEA countries can apply directly to UWS via our dedicated online application system.
 The latest we can process your application is 6 weeks before the course start date to allow for visa processing times.
 For more information on when and how to apply to study at UWS please refer to our International Undergraduate Application Guide.